mikepenelopescafe/penelopes-venue/src/content/service-areas/thornton.md

 # Planning an Event in Thornton?
 Our Westminster Venue is Right Next Door

-Are you looking for the perfect event venue for your Thornton celebration?
-You want something close to home but special enough to make your event unforgettable.
+Are you looking for the right venue for your Thornton celebration?
+Close to home, with a vibe that sticks.

 ## Perfect Location for Thornton Events